Freakwill/pyrimidine/paper/paper.md

 ## Metaclasses

-A metaclass should be defined to simulate abstract algebraic systems, which are instantiated as a set containing a set of elements, as well as operators and functions on them.
+A metaclass should be defined to simulate abstract algebraic systems, which are instantiated as a set containing several elements, as well as operators and functions on them.
 Currently, the metaclass `MetaContainer` is proposed to create container classes without defining operators explicitly.

 ## Mixin classes